kchu100/Cpp/README.md

 &emsp;&emsp;&emsp; **Min-Heap**
 &emsp;&emsp;&emsp;&emsp; Parent node must be the minimum among all other key nodes
 ***---------------------------------------------Object Oriented Programming----------------------------------------------------***
+  Structures (struct) are a way to group several related variables into one place.
+  Can contain many different data types.
+  Is public by default.

   Class is referred to as the designing of the user-defined data type.
   It reflects the different entities, attributes and actions.
+  Is private by default.

   Class template is a name for a generic class and is used to pass any data type as a parameter so there is no need to write the same code for different data types.

   Storage class resemble life or the scope of symbols including variables and functions.
   Examples: mutable, auto, static, extern, register